 Update When There Are Updates

 Updates are essential to keeping the utmost security.
 Check your platforms, scripts, frameworks, plug-ins, and servers for any updates.
 Anything that’s outdated will make your site vulnerable and give hackers a way in.
+This useful article on top business tips for your WordPress website updates.

 An outdated site will also turn away visitors.
 94% of people who go to an outdated site won’t trust it.